Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Deep-Convection Model

 where $n$ is the number of faces of the domain.
 We encapsulate the rest of the resolution process described in Section~\ref{resolution_alg} in a forward operator $\mathcal{F}:\mathbb{R}^{5m+2n}\rightarrow\mathbb{R}^{2m}$, such that:

 where $\textbf{s}^t$ denotes the set of input variables:

 being $m$ the number of cells of the mesh.
 We fully define our model by composing these operators ($\mathcal{F} \circ \mathcal{I})(\textbf{s}^t)$ and applying them to a spatial discretization.
 In particular, we run the learned model on coarse meshes, which we indicate by the subscript $c$.
-We train it in such a way that the generated interpolation weights produce a mean velocity $\bar{\textbf{u}}_c$ as close as possible to the mean velocity from the fine discretization projected onto the coarse one $\bar{\textbf{u}}_{c,f}$.
-Thus, we can formulate the training as a depreciation of the following problem:
+We train it in such a way that the generated interpolation weights deliver a mean velocity $\bar{\textbf{u}}_c$ as close as possible to the mean velocity from the fine discretization projected onto the coarse one $\bar{\textbf{u}}_{c,f}$.
+Thus, we can formulate the training as the following minimization problem:

 where $\mathcal{P}_f^c$ is the projection operator described in~\eqref{eq:pfc}, the subscript $f$ refers to the fine discretization and $\| \cdot \|$ is a discreate vector norm.